DoReCo/corflow/README.md

 ## 3. Limitations
 No versioning has been yet set in place.
-* Only a barebone user interface (console and graphical) has been put in place.
+* No user interface provided.
-* Likewise, scripts don't integrate error messages.
+* No customized error messages.
 * Current supported formats are.
-'Praat (.TextGrid)', 'Elan (.eaf)', 'Exmaralda (.exb)', 'Pangloss (.xml)', 'TEI (.tei)'.
+'Praat (.TextGrid)', 'Elan (.eaf)', 'Pangloss (.xml)'.
-* Scripts available in 'tools' should be considered deprecated by default.
 Testing has been limited and users should expect potential errors.
 TEI import is still in development.

 ## 4. Package
-In its Python version, the *multitool* is considered as a package to import as is.
-That package corresponds to the `conversion_data` folder.
-A `Multitool.pyw` file will serve as a dedicated user interface for using that package as a stand-alone.
+In its Python version, Corflow is considered as a package to import as is.
+That package corresponds to the `conversion` folder.
-The package is structured as follows:
-* 'conversion' : contains all the conversion scripts (and the 'Transcription' class).
-* 'interface' : contains all files for the dedicated user interface.
-* 'tools' : contains all the manipulation scripts.
 The *conversion* folder should contain a 'Transcription.py' file and a set of 'fromX.py' and 'toX.py' files (for import and export respectively).
-The *interface* folder should contain a 'Collection.py' file.

 ## 5. How does it work?
-The *multitool* is built around a `Transcription` class used for "universal" information storage: all information from all the supported formats should fit in.
+Corflow is built around a `Transcription` class used for "universal" information storage: all information from all the supported formats should fit in.
 Import scripts instantiate a Transcription object and fill it with the file's information; export scripts use a Transcription object to write a file:
     X -fromX-> Transcription -toY-> Y
 Manipulations are expected to operate on Transcription objects:
     X -fromX-> Transcription -manipulation-> Transcription -toY-> Y